Nicholas Ly

 I find myself scrolling through Twitter from time to time.
 Maybe more than I admit.

-I liked it so much, I wanted to see if I could recreate it.
-It's closed-source, so I thought it would be a fun little challenge.
+I liked their websites so much I wanted to see if I could make my own.
+Both of their sites are closed-source, so I thought it would be a fun little challenge.

 Technical decisions